From Words and Exercises to Wellness: Farsi Chatbot for Self-Attachment Technique: Abstract

 \section{Abstract}

-In the wake of the post-pandemic era, marked by social isolation and surging rates of depression and anxiety, conversational agents based on digital psychotherapy can play an influential role compared to traditional therapy sessions.
-In this work, we develop a voice-capable chatbot in Farsi to guide users through Self-Attachment (SAT), a novel, self-administered, holistic psychological technique based on attachment theory.
-Our chatbot uses a dynamic array of rule-based and classification-based modules to comprehend user input throughout the conversation and navigates a dialogue flowchart accordingly, recommending appropriate SAT exercises that depend on the user's emotional and mental state.
-In particular, we collect a dataset of over 6,000 utterances and develop a novel sentiment-analysis module that classifies user sentiment into 12 classes, with accuracy above 92\%.
-To keep the conversation novel and engaging, the chatbot's responses are retrieved from a large dataset of utterances created with the aid of Farsi GPT-2 and a reinforcement learning approach, thus requiring minimal human annotation.
-Our chatbot also offers a question-answering module, called SAT Teacher, to answer users' questions about the principles of Self-Attachment.
-Finally, we design a cross-platform application as the bot's user interface.
-We evaluate our platform in a ten-day human study with N=52 volunteers from the non-clinical population, who have had over 2,000 dialogues in total with the chatbot.
-The results indicate that the platform was engaging to most users (75\%), 72\% felt better after the interactions, and 74\% were satisfied with the SAT Teacher's performance.
+In this work, we develop a cross-platform, voice-capable chatbot in Farsi to guide users through Self-Attachment (SAT), a novel, self-administered, holistic psychological technique based on attachment theory.
+Our chatbot uses rule-based and classification-based modules for user comprehension and navigates a dialogue flowchart accordingly, recommending appropriate SAT exercises.
+For this purpose, we develop a 12-class emotion recognition module with accuracy above 92\%.
+The chatbot keeps the conversation engaging by retrieving responses from a large dataset created with the aid of ParsGPT-2 and a reinforcement learning approach.
+Our chatbot also offers a question-answering module suitable for first-time users called SAT Teacher.
+We evaluate our platform in a non-clinical study with N=51 volunteers and over 2,000 dialogues with the chatbot.
+The results indicate that the platform was engaging to most users (76\%), 73\% felt better after the interactions, and 74\% were satisfied with the SAT Teacher's performance.

 \ccsdesc[500]{Human-centered computing~Empirical studies in HCI} \ccsdesc[300]{Applied computing~Psychology} \ccsdesc[500]{Computing methodologies~Natural language processing} \ccsdesc[100]{Information systems~Web applications}